-RELATIONSHIP FACTOR QUESTION SCALE distance Are you and your audience close? $close \leftarrow \rightarrow distant$ power Are you and your audience equal?
-(This can relate to comparative status, prominence, authority/expertise, control of language, and access to power.) equal ← → unequal alignment of values Are the values of you and your audience aligned?
-(These include values related to generation, gender, ethnicity, capacity and class.) aligned \leftarrow \rightarrow not aligned interactants the people involved in any communication event conventions the typical way things get done in a community alignment amount of agreement among a group of people
+RELATIONSHIP FACTOR QUESTION SCALE distance Are you and your audience close? $close \leftarrow \rightarrow distant$ power Are you and your audience equal?{This can relate to comparative status, prominence, authority/expertise, control of language, and access to power.} equal ← → unequal alignment of values Are the values of you and your audience aligned?
+(These include values related to generation, gender, ethnicity, capacity and class.) aligned $\leftarrow$ $\rightarrow$ not aligned the people involved in any communication event interactants conventions amount of agreement among a group of people the typical way things get done in a community